sethlewis93/Random-Quote-Generator/README.md

 ## Summary

 A web-based Random Quote Generator written with HTML, CSS, and basic Vanilla JS syntax and patterns.
+The quotes are served from within the project files.
+The application selects a quotation from the library at random either every 8 seconds or once a user clicks "show another quote".

 ## Details